Planes Trains Automobiles movie

 Planes, Trains, and Automobiles still. © Paramount Pictures

-A film which had its share of success at the box office bringing in nearly 50 million dollars in sales after a twelve week run into 1988, it also stayed in the top ten for seven straight weeks.
-One could argue the film’s folklore only built after that, as more and more people discovered it through the years thanks to home video rental.
-In fact, there are probably more than a few American families which make it a tradition to watch Planes, Trains, and Automobiles every single Thanksgiving Eve.
+A film that had its share of success at the box office bringing in nearly 50 million dollars in sales after a twelve-week run into 1988, it also stayed in the top ten for seven straight weeks.
+One could argue the film’s folklore was only built after that, as more and more people discovered it through the years thanks to home video rental.
+In fact, there are probably more than a few American families which make it a tradition to watch Planes, Trains and Automobiles every single Thanksgiving Eve.
 Right down to the tingling, emotional ending with Blue Room’s rendition of “Everytime You Go Away” in the background, it is a viewing experience no one gets tired of.

-And at its core, Planes, Trains, and Automobiles is about the bubbling humanity behind every bit of broad Comedy.
+At the core, Planes, Trains and Automobiles is about the bubbling humanity behind every bit of broad Comedy.
 It tugs at the heartstrings and teaches us all a lesson about what really matters most and that is why it has helped redefine Thanksgiving to many movie-loving Americans.
 Clear in both concept and execution, it is Hughes’ focus on these aspects that permeates every frame, and, more importantly, it is why the film is so rightly remembered as the classic it is today.

 Paramount Pictures